 When used in conjunction with traffic signals, illuminated signs shall be designed and mounted in such a manner as to avoid glare and reflections that seriously detract from the signal indications.
 The traffic control signal shall be given dominant position and brightness to assure its target priority in the overall display.

 Traffic Signal Speed signs (sec.
-2D-49) may be used to inform drivers of the speed of progression, if this speed is substantially lower than the speed limits in effect on streets in the signal system.
+2D-48) may be used to inform drivers of the speed of progression in effect on streets in the signal system.